christopher-besch/homepage/articles/31_linux_networking/linux_networking.md

 # The Kernel Networking Stack: a Beast
 To answer the first question:
 The Kernel's networking stack is immense.
-Once it is configured for the current network environment, almost all userspace applications can perform all their networking needs using the kernel.
+Once it is configured for the current network environment, almost all userspace applications (like Firefox or `apt-get`) can perform all their networking needs using the kernel.
 The kernel implements Ethernet, WiFi, IP, UDP, TCP, packet filtering, NAT-ing and much, much more.
 The Linux kernel is also very capable for use in dedicated networking equipment; it isn't limited to personal computers <Cite id="openwrt" />.
 These applications *only* need userspace processes to reconfigure the kernel to address changing network configurations <Cite id="bootlin_networking" />.